angelikaziolkowska/NPvisage/README.md

 Instructions:

-Initially install javascript, and React JS on your PC.
+Initially install javascript, npm and React JS on your PC.
 I recommend installing Visual Studio or Visual Studio Code.

 In cmd with admin rights, first create the react app: npx create-react-app npvisage